Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 ![jira-integration-2](./images/jira-cloud-4.png)

 <h3 id="creating">Creating a Jira Issue</h3>
-You can create new Jira issues for reports you receive in HackerOne.
+You can create new Jira issues for reports you receive on HackerOne.

 To create a new Jira issue from your HackerOne report:
 1. Go to the HackerOne report in your inbox that you want to create a new Jira issue for.